By Amy Wright

 “Great creative teams are diverse.
 They are composed of very different sorts of people with different but complementary talents.”
 Sir Ken Robinson

-Ultimately, a groups’ combined skillset is their greatest asset.
+Ultimately, a groups’ combined skillset is its greatest asset.
 While behaviour and practice can be honed, it is the differences that individuals bring to sharing and their actions that ensue, which offer the greatest force for change.

 The above steps go some way towards creating a culture where this can happen.